Climate Model Summary

 Sea surface temperature graphs

-Australian climate is influenced by sea surface temperature patterns in the Pacific and Indian oceans.
-Specific regions are monitored, as they can indicate the presence, or potential development, of ENSO (El Niño/La Niña) and Indian Ocean Dipole (IOD) events.
+Australian climate is influenced by sea surface temperature and atmospheric patterns in the Pacific, Indian and Southern ocean regions.
+Specific regions are monitored, as they can indicate the presence, or potential development, of ENSO (El Niño/La Niña), Indian Ocean Dipole (IOD) phases and Southern Annular Modes.
+Pacific and Indian ocean indices are updated fortnightly, but the SAM index can change rapidly so it is updated daily.
+The first SAM button matches the Niño and IOD fortnightly issue date.
+During the following fortnight the 'Latest SAM' chart will diverge.

 Product code: IDCK000073